 Labeling edge cases and failure modes of GANs can help identify areas for improvement.
 Collecting feedback from labelers on specific problematic examples can reveal biases, missing classes, or other issues in the generated images.
 This feedback can guide iterative refinements to the GAN architecture and training.

 Labeling a diverse dataset is important for comprehensive GAN evaluation.
 GANs can overfit to the training distribution, so evaluating on a broad test set is key.
-Labeling a large, varied dataset provides a more robust test bed for assessing GAN performance.
+Labeling to a large, varied dataset provides a more robust test bed for assessing GAN performance.

 When adapting GANs to new tasks, labeling data from the source domain is useful.
 For example, when using GANs for semi-supervised learning on graphs, labeled data from the target domain is leveraged.
 The quality and quantity of this labeled data impact the GAN's ability to adapt.